daullmer/tic-tac-toe/src/Readme.md

 Tic Tac Toe is [is a solved game, with a forced draw assuming best play from both players](https://en.wikipedia.org/wiki/Tic-tac-toe), meaning the human player could never win the 1 player mode, even if they always make the correct move.

 ## Description
 Because of that the game has a worse, two-staged AI.
-After every move of the human player, the first AI in file `ai.c` i.e. `ai.asm` checks if a player has a player has two symbols in the same row, column or diagonally.
+After every move of the human player, the first AI in file `ai.c` i.e. `ai.asm` checks if a player has two symbols in the same row, column or diagonally.
 IF that is the case, the AI will return the value of the third cell in that row/column/diagonal.

 This has the effect of either blocking a winning move of the human player, or connecting three cells and the AI winning the game.